Azerbaijani wine: Modern times

 The contemporary wine-making in Azerbaijan is seen in Ganja-Qazakh and Shirvan economic zones.
 Vineyards in these regions account to about 7% of the country's cultivated land.
-The regions are famous for 17 vine and 16 table grape varieties, the most common of the wine cultivars being Pinot Noir.
+The regions are famous for 17 vines and 16 table grape varieties, the most common of the wine cultivars being Pinot Noir.

 Azerbaijan is one of the main wine producers in the Caspian Sea region.
-Contemporary wine-making was ambitiously developed during the 1970s by Soviet authorities who preferred to increase the wine production versus development of the grain industry.
-As per special decrees of the Cabinet of Ministers, more funds were allocated for the industry setting between 70 and 80 thousand hectares of land for vineyards.
+Contemporary wine-making was ambitiously developed during the 1970s by Soviet authorities, who preferred to increase the wine production versus development of the grain industry.
+As per special decrees of the Cabinet of Ministers, more funds were allocated for the industry, setting between 70 and 80 thousand hectares of land for vineyards.
 The initial plans were to produce as much as 3 million tons of grapes annually by 1990.
 Due to increased productivity, Azerbaijan was producing nearly 2.1 million tons of grapes by 1982.
 The industry brought about 100 million rubles annually.
-Most of wines produced in Azerbaijan during Soviet rule were exported to Russia, Belarus, and the Baltic, however, during the 1980s export was slowed due to Gorbachev's alcoholism prohibition campaign.
+Most of the wines produced in Azerbaijan during Soviet rule were exported to Russia, Belarus, and the Baltic, however, during the 1980s export was slowed due to Gorbachev's alcoholism prohibition campaign.

 Currently, there are nearly 10 wineries and vineyards producing wine in the country.
 The largest one is Vinagro, created in 2006.
 It uses the Goygol Wine Plant near Ganja founded in 1860 by German immigrants.
 Exports to other countries are steadily growing due to good quality of Azerbaijani wine products.
-Most of produce is currently being targeted for Russian and European markets as well as new growing markets for Azerbaijani wine such as China.
+Most of the produce is currently being targeted for Russian and European markets, as well as new growing markets for Azerbaijani wine such as China.
 Due to growing demand, new grape plantations have been set up over 100 hectares in Shamkir region of Azerbaijan.
-Since restoration of independence of Azerbaijan in 1991, the Azerbaijani wines won 27 prizes at international competitions.